Cooperation and Competition when Bidding for Complex Projects: Centralized and Decentralized Perspectives: Decentralized Formation of Teams

-In this game the payoffs depend on whether the others agree to cooperate, thus the Strong Nash Equilibrium (SNE) rather than the Nash Equilibrium~\cite{nash50} should be considered.
-In the following definition we propose an even more stable equilibrium concept than the SNE---the Rigorously Strong Nash Equilibrium (RSNE).
-The RSNE requires that no subset of agents can deviate in a way that each would get a payoff \emph{at least as good} (instead of strictly better).
-Our approach is motivated by considering careful agents.
-In a SNE, the agents have no incentive to deviate if they get the same payoff; however they also have no incentive not to deviate.
+As the payoffs depend on whether the others agree to cooperate, rather than the Nash Equilibrium, the Strong Nash Equilibrium (SNE) should be used.
+In the following definition we propose an even more stable equilibrium concept---the Rigorously Strong Nash Equilibrium (RSNE), which requires that no subset of agents can deviate such that each agent gets a payoff \emph{at least as good} as its payoff before deviating (instead of SNE's strictly better).
+Our approach is motivated by cautious agents.
+In an SNE, the agents have no incentive to deviate if they get the same payoff; however they also have no incentive not to deviate.
 Yet, any deviation will result in a serious payoff loss for some agents (changing their payoffs from a positive $\salary$ to zero).
-A careful agent will prefer not to be exposed to the possibility of such loss.
+A cautious agent will prefer not to be exposed to the possibility of such a loss.

-\begin{definition} The vector of actions $\pi$ is a \emph{Rigorously Strong Nash Equilibrium (RSNE)} if and only if there is no subset of the agents $N_{\coal}$ such that the agents from $N_{\coal}$ can make a collaborative action $\coal$ (a set of actions played by agents) after which the payoff of each agent $i$ from $N_{\coal}$ would be at least equal to her payoff under $\pi$ and the payoff of at least one agent $i \in N$ would change. \end{definition}
+\begin{definition} The vector of actions $\pi$ is a \emph{Rigorously Strong Nash Equilibrium (RSNE)} iff there is no subset of agents $N_{\coal}$ such that the agents from $N_{\coal}$ can make a collaborative action $\coal$ after which the payoff of each agent $i$ from $N_{\coal}$ would be at least equal to her payoff under $\pi$ and the payoff of at least one agent $i \in N$ would improve. \end{definition}

-In the above definition the requirement that the payoff of at least one agent $i \in N$ must change after the coalition deviates ensures that we treat as equivalent the coalitions with the same payoffs.
-For instance, assuming a system with three agents, $a$, $b$ and $c$, if the coalition $\{a,b\}$ gets a positive payoff, it does not matter whether $c$ plays $\langle \{c\}, v+1 \rangle $ or $\langle \emptyset, v+1 \rangle$: in both cases all payoffs are the same.
+A RSNE requires that the payoff of at least one agent $i \in N$ must change as we treat as equivalent the teams with the same payoffs.
+For instance, in a game with three agents, $a$, $b$ and $c$, if the team $\{a,b\}$ gets a positive payoff, it does not matter whether $c$ plays $\langle \{c\}, v+1 \rangle $ or $\langle \emptyset, v+1 \rangle$: in both cases all payoffs are the same (recall that $v$ is the client's maximal budget for the project).

-Below we introduce additional definitions that help to characterize the Rigorously Strong Nash Equilibria in our game.
+Below we introduce additional definitions that help characterize the RSNE in our games.